-- Elementary & Jr. High projects are to be delivered by the site's Science Cadre member or Science Fair Liaison to Hamilton High School foyer (front entrance) on Friday, February 26, 2016, between 2:30 and 5:00 p.m. - High School projects are to be delivered Thursday, February 25, 2016, between 2:30 and 5:00 p.m. - Projects will need the following information attached prior to drop-off: - IRB sticker, if needed - Project labels - Envelope on back of board with the following: (All forms can be found on the CUSD science curriculum webpage) - Curriculum Alignment form - Signed photo release form - Lab book (only one lab book is needed if working in group) - Projects that don't have the correct forms (see above), or do not adhere to grade level curriculum expectations will not be judged at site fairs or HISEF. - NO experiments, props, or face photos may be displayed on or in front of boards. - Be sure to remove all site fair ribbons prior to delivering the boards to HISEF. - Each site needs to notify cadre who will be picking up the boards.
+- Elementary projects are to be delivered by the site's Science Fair Coordinator to Hamilton High School foyer (front entrance) on Friday, February 23, 2018, between 2:30 and 5:00 p.m. - Junior High and High School projects are to be delivered Thursday, February 22, 2018, between 2:30 and 5:00 p.m. - Projects will need the following information attached prior to drop-off: - IRB sticker, if needed - Project labels - Envelope on back of board with the following: (All forms can be found on the CUSD science curriculum webpage) - Signed photo release form - Lab book (only one lab book is needed if working in group) - Projects that don't have the correct forms (see above) will not be judged at site fairs or HISEF. - NO experiments, props, or face photos may be displayed on or in front of boards. - Be sure to remove all site fair ribbons prior to delivering the boards to HISEF. - Each site's Science Fair Coordinator needs to notify their level lead who will be picking up the boards.
 Boards and awards may be picked up AFTER the awards ceremony to ensure that these items are returned to the correct site/student.
 Parents and students are discouraged from picking up boards from HISEF.